The Early Cricket Library

 From Hambledon to Lords: The Classics of Cricket – John Arlott (editor) – (1975)

 A reissue of a book first printed in 1948.
-In a way it a highlights of Lucas, consisting of text by Nyren, Pycroft and Mitford, all with introductions from Arlott.
-In fact though, he reproduced a little more of Pycroft and Mitford that Lucas does. some nice illustrations even if one of the White Conduit Fields is mislabeled as Lords.
+In a way, it is the highlights of Lucas, consisting of texts by Nyren, Pycroft and Mitford, all with introductions from Arlott.
+In fact, though, he reproduced a little more of Pycroft and Mitford than Lucas does.
+Some nice illustrations, even if one of the White Conduit Fields is mislabeled as Lords.

-Yet the reader and the writer of cricket books will do well to realize, as any dispassionate literary critic does, that cricket has still to produce a work of comparable magnitude to Izaak Walton's The Compleat Angler.
-That is the goal at which these cricket classics aim, to which, in falling short it, they point the way.
+Yet the reader and the writer of cricket books will do well to realise, as any dispassionate literary critic does, that cricket has still to produce a work of comparable magnitude to Izaak Walton's The Compleat Angler.
+That is the goal at which these cricket classics aim, to which, in falling short, they point the way.

-Arlott and Truman on Cricket – edited by Gilbert Phelps (1977)
+Arlott and Trueman on Cricket – edited by Gilbert Phelps (1977)

 A multi-part book accompanying a BBC TV series.
-The most relevant parts for this site (as well as been the best) are John Arlott’s finely-crafted 100-page history of the game and the cricket anthology complied by Gilbert Phelps.
+The most relevant parts for this site (as well as being the best) are John Arlott’s finely-crafted 100-page history of the game and the cricket anthology compiled by Gilbert Phelps.

-The two chapters of Arlott’s history which deal with the game before 1800 are available here.
+The two chapters of Arlott’s history which deal with the game before 1800 can be read here.

 English Cricket: The Game And Its Players Through The Ages – Christopher Brookes (1978)